I specialise in interdisciplinary research on late-nineteenth- and early-twentieth-century art, science, and the occult in Britain and the US.

 - Research Continuity Fellow (Doctoral Research), Paul Mellon Centre (2020)

-- Visiting Research Fellow, Yale Center for British Art (2018)
+- Visiting Research Fellow, Yale Center for British Art, Yale University (2018)

 Publications

-- Thomas Hughes and Emma Merkling (eds), The Victorian Idyll in Art and Literature: Ecology, Matter, Form (Abingdon, Oxon: Routledge), forthcoming 2023.
+- Thomas Hughes and Emma Merkling (eds), The Victorian Idyll in Art and Literature: Subject, Ecology, Form (Abingdon, Oxon: Routledge), forthcoming 2023.

-- Emma Merkling, ‘Photographic Idyll: Temporality, Queer Subjects, and an Ecological Erotics in Julia Margaret Cameron’s Maud‘, in The Victorian Idyll in Art and Literature: Ecology, Matter, Form, ed. by Thomas Hughes and Emma Merkling (Abingdon, Oxon: Routledge), forthcoming 2023.
+- Emma Merkling, ‘Photographic Idyll: The Ecological Erotics of Julia Margaret Cameron’s Maud’, in The Victorian Idyll in Art and Literature: Subject, Ecology, Form, ed. by Thomas Hughes and Emma Merkling (Abingdon, Oxon: Routledge), forthcoming 2023.

 - Emma Merkling, ‘“Symbols Bewitched”: Evelyn De Morgan’s Symbolic Logic’, in Evelyn and William De Morgan: A Marriage of Arts and Crafts, ed. by Margaretta S. Frederick (New Haven: Yale University Press, 2022), pp. 129–39.